 - Slice beef into thin strips.

-- Mix soy sauce, teriyaki sauce, liquid smoke, and brown sugar in a large bowl.
+- Mix the teriyaki marinade with soy sauce, teriyaki sauce, liquid smoke, and brown sugar in a large bowl.
 Whisk together the mixture until it is well combined.

-- Cover and let marinate in the refrigerator overnight.
+- Cover and let the jerky strips marinate in the refrigerator overnight.

 - Place the marinated beef strips in a food dehydrator.